Sign Up

 const walletConnectProjectId = process.env.REACT_APP_WALLETCONNECTID!;

-const connectors = getDefaultConnectors({
+const connectors = getDefaultConnectors( "universal", {

 walletConnectProjectId: walletConnectProjectId,